 Step 2: Dataset and table identification

-The AI selects ACS 2023 5-Year Estimates as the most reliable source for county-level data and identifies table B19013.
+The Data Navigator selects ACS 2023 5-Year Estimates as the most reliable source for county-level data and identifies table B19013.

 Step 3: Variable selection

-Within table B19013, the AI selects “Median household income in the past 12 months (in inflation-adjusted dollars)” and confirms availability for Los Angeles County.
+Within table B19013, the Data Navigator selects “Median household income in the past 12 months (in inflation-adjusted dollars)” and confirms availability for Los Angeles County.

 Step 4: Documentation